-Preliminary pXRF drilling results from ER065 confirm the discovery of a new mineralised zone at T09, the Adder Target, expanding beyond the previously known zones.
-These results confirm the presence of REE mineralisation in multiple zones in a drill hole correlating with REE mineralisation identified on surface.
-Mineralisation remains open at depth and along strike. pXRF results provide only a preliminary indication of the presence of REE mineralization in samples.
+Preliminary pXRF results from ER065 confirm the discovery of a new mineralized zone at T09 (aka the Adder target), expanding identified mineralization beyond the previously known Zones.
+These results further confirm the presence of REE mineralization in multiple zones in a drill hole correlating with REE mineralization identified on surface.
+Mineralization here remains open at depth and along strike. pXRF results provide only a preliminary indication of the presence of REE mineralization in samples.
 Accurate determination of REE content still requires analysis of samples by an accredited, certified laboratory.
-All samples will be submitted to an accredited laboratory for further analysis to confirm mineralised intersections.
+All samples will be submitted to an accredited laboratory for further analysis to confirm mineralized intersections.
 Preliminary intersections are summarized in the table below.

-Hole X coordinate Y coordinate From (m) To (m) Lithology TREO% Intercept (pXRF) Comment ER065 526475 7563325 37 38 EQTZ 1 m @ 0.17% TREO 40 41 EQTZ 1 m @ 0.71% TREO Best intercept ER065 49 50 EQTZ 1 m @ 0.10% TREO 73 76 EQTZ 3 m @ 0.07% TREO (700 ppm) incl.
-1 m @ 0.09% (900 ppm) TREO (73- 74 m)
+Hole X coordinate Y coordinate From (m) To (m) Lithology TREO% Intercept (pXRF) Comment 37 38 EQTZ 1 m @ 0.17% TREO 40 41 EQTZ 1 m @ 0.71% TREO Best intercept ER065 526475 7563325 49 50 EQTZ 1 m @ 0.10% TREO 73 76 EQTZ 3 m @ 0.07% TREO (700 ppm) incl.
+1 m @ 0.09% (900 ppm) TREO (73-74 m)